-Gareth has over a decade of experience as a yoga teacher.
+Gareth has over 17 years of experience as a yoga teacher.
 He has gained teaching diplomas initially through the British Wheel of Yoga (BWY) and subsequently with the Association of Yoga Studies (AYS) through the Sadhana Mala training program, qualifying him to work with individuals on a therapeutic level.

 His main training was with Dave Charlton and Ranju Roy, two senior yoga teachers who founded Sadhana Mala, so naturally his classes follow their long established and respected approach, which adheres to the teachings of T. Krishnamacharya and T.K.V.
 Desikachar and more recently, Peter Hersnack.
 He continues to study with Dave by attending the monthly Mandala Study Group in Malvern, UK.